leebyron/testcheck-js/docs/API.md

 ### gen.sized()

-Creates a *Generator* that relies on a `size`.
-Size allows for the "shrinking" of *Generators*.
+Creates a *ValueGenerator* that relies on a `size`.
+Size allows for the "shrinking" of *ValueGenerator*s.
 A larger "size" should result in a larger generated value.

-Typically `gen.sized()` is not used directly in a test, but may be used when building custom *Generator*s.
-Many of the *Generator*s in this library are built with `gen.sized()`.
+Typically `gen.sized()` is not used directly in a test, but may be used when building custom *ValueGenerator*s.
+Many of the *ValueGenerator*s in this library are built with `gen.sized()`.

 For example, `gen.int` is shrinkable because it is implemented as: